 A broken toilet handle or lever is a fairly common plumbing problem.
-Toilet handles get tons of use and like everything they can eventually break and need replacement.
+Toilet handles get tons of use and, like everything, they can eventually break and need replacement.

-There are various types of toilet handles to pick from, so like with any other plumbing part purchase, it is a good idea to be prepared when going to the hardware or home improvement store.
+There are various types of toilet handles to pick from, so like with any other plumbing part purchase it is a good idea to be prepared when going to the hardware or home improvement store.
 The best bet is to remove the old handle and bring all the parts with you.
-Even though you might have a front-mount handle, for example, you... may need a model that has a certain length arm, one one with an arm that swings at a particular angle.
+Even though you might have a front-mount handle, for example, you... may need a model that has a certain length of arm, one with an arm that swings at a particular angle.

-When replacing a handle, you're not always limited installing exactly the same type.
-There are many designer handles in certain stores and available on-line.
+When replacing a handle, you're not always limited to installing exactly the same type.
+There are many designer handles in certain stores and available online.
 To see if a particular handle will work for your toilet, you can call the customer service number and give them the toilet name and model number and ask them to check compatibility.